-We are a nationally recognized retailer of high-quality, branded apparel at everyday low prices.
+We are a nationally recognized retailer of high-quality, branded merchandise at everyday low prices.
 We opened our first store in Burlington, New Jersey in 1972, selling primarily coats and outerwear.
-Since then, we have expanded our store base to 592 stores as of January 28, 2017, inclusive of an internet store, in 45 states and Puerto Rico, and diversified our product categories by offering an extensive selection of in-season, fashion-focused merchandise, including: women's ready-to-wear apparel, menswear, youth apparel, baby, footwear, accessories, home and coats.
-We sell a broad selection of desirable, first-quality, current-brand, labeled merchandise acquired directly from nationally recognized manufacturers and other suppliers.
-For the fiscal year ended January 28, 2017, we generated net sales of \$5,566.0 million, and earned net income, Adjusted Net Income and Adjusted EBITDA (as defined in the section below entitled "Key Performance Measures") of \$215.9 million, \$232.3 million and \$584.6 million, respectively.
+Since then, we have expanded our store base to 629 stores as of February 3, 2018, inclusive of an internet store, in 45 states and Puerto Rico, and diversified our product categories by offering an extensive selection of in-season, fashion-focused merchandise, including: women's ready-to-wear apparel, accessories, footwear, menswear, youth apparel, baby, home, coats, beauty and gifts.
+We sell a broad selection of merchandise acquired directly from nationally recognized manufacturers and other suppliers.
+For the fiscal year ended February 3, 2018, we generated net sales of \$6,084.8 million, and earned net income, Adjusted Net Income, Adjusted EBITDA and Adjusted EBIT (as defined in Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations - Key Performance Measures) of \$384.9 million, \$405.8 million, \$696.1 million and \$518.3 million, respectively.

-As used in this Annual Report, the terms "Company," "we," "us," or "our" refer to Burlington Stores, Inc. and all its subsidiaries.
+As used in this Annual Report, the terms "Company," "we," "us," or "our" refer to Burlington Stores, Inc. and all of its subsidiaries.
 We were organized in 2013 under the name Burlington Holdings, Inc. and currently exist as a Delaware corporation.
-Our indirect wholly-owned subsidiary, Burlington Coat Factory Warehouse Corporation (BCFWC), was initially organized in 1972 as a New Jersey corporation, was reincorporated in 1983 in Delaware when the company originally became a public company and currently exists as a Delaware corporation.
-BCFWC became a direct, wholly-owned subsidiary of Burlington Coat Factory Investments Holdings, Inc. in connection with the acquisition of BCFWC in April 2006 by affiliates of Bain Capital Partners, LLC (along with its associated investment funds, or any successor to its investment management business, Bain Capital) in a take private transaction (the Merger Transaction) and became an indirect, wholly-owned subsidiary of ours on February 14, 2013 in connection with our corporate reorganization.
+Our indirect wholly-owned subsidiary, Burlington Coat Factory Warehouse Corporation (BCFWC), was initially organized in 1972 as a New Jersey corporation, was reincorporated in 1983 in Delaware and currently exists as a Delaware corporation.
 We completed an initial public offering of our common stock in October 2013.